- Research History

 Since 1997 her studies have focused on the breeding grounds of humpback whales in the Machalilla National Park, Ecuador.
 Cristina has also directed programs of marine mammal environmental education programs, written books on environmental education for indigenous children living in the Ecuadorian jungle and coast.

-Jens is a marine biologist from Newfoundland, Canada with a strong passion for data collection and analytic problem solving in the fields of physical oceanography, biology and ecology.
+Jens is a marine biologist from Nova Scotia, Canada, with a strong passion for data collection and analytic problem solving in the fields of physical oceanography, biology, and ecology.
 He has completed a B.Sc.
-Honours and M.Sc. in Biology at Memorial University of Newfoundland and Labrador.
+Honors and M.Sc. in Biology at Memorial University of Newfoundland and Labrador.
 His interests lie in linking physical observations to observed biological changes and relating this, if appropriate, to anthropogenic factors.

-Previously he has worked for Fisheries and Oceans Canada as a physical scientist completing ecosystem based modeling and, prior to that, as a marine biologist researching community dependence on estuarine ecosystem goods and services in developing regions of South Africa.
-He has substantial experience in R programming language and its use for the development of oceanographic and ecological model assimilation techniques with emphasis on development, standardization and sharing of basic functions and packages.
+Previously he has worked for Fisheries and Oceans Canada as a physical scientist completing ecosystem based modeling and, after that, as a marine biologist researching community dependence on estuarine ecosystem goods and services in developing regions of South Africa.
+He has substantial experience in R programming language and its use for the development of oceanographic and ecological model assimilation techniques with emphasis on development, standardization, and sharing of basic functions and packages.
+He joined Pacific Whale Foundation in February 2013 and is mainly working on the surprise encounters with humpback whales, odontocetes, and marine debris studies in Maui leeward waters.

 Stephanie Stack, M.Sc., B.Sc.

 Stephanie is a biologist from Newfoundland, Canada who is passionate about ocean conservation.
-She holds Bachelor of Science and Master of Environmental Science degrees from Memorial University of Newfoundland.
-She has strong knowledge about marine mammals, having co-taught the field course Biology of Marine Mammals at the Bonne Bay Marine Station in Norris Point, Newfoundland and at the Huntsman Marine Science Centre in St. Andrew’s, New Brunswick.
+She holds Bachelor of Science and Master of Environmental Science degrees from Memorial University of Newfoundland and Labrador.

-She has assisted with research on captive harp and harbor seals and traveled to Belize, Central America to research Antillean manatee and dolphin populations.
-She has experience working in academia, government, and not-for-profit organizations; most recently educating South African communities on the sustainable use of ocean resources and the need for marine conservation.
-Her hobbies include scuba diving, snorkeling and photography.
+Stephanie has previously studied harp and harbor seals in eastern Canada, traveled to Belize, Central America, to research Antillean manatee and bottlenose dolphin populations, and worked with South African communities on the sustainable use of ocean resources and the need for marine conservation.
+She joined Pacific Whale Foundation in February 2013 and is mainly working on the surprise encounters with humpback whales, odontocetes, and marine debris studies in Maui leeward waters.

 The following persons are currently helping the Research Team on their time off.